Chern forms of hermitian metrics with analytic singularities on vector bundles: Generalized mixed Monge-Amp ere products

 We then get that

-where the first and third equalities follow from the definition of the first respectively last current, and the second equality follows since $u^{(\iota)}_m$ is smooth and constant in a neighborhood of $Z_m$.
+where the first equality follows from the definition of the first current, the second equality follows since $u^{(\iota)}_m$ is smooth and constant in a neighborhood of $Z_m$, and the last equality follows from Proposition \ref{addis} because of \eqref{snubbe}.
 The proposition then follows by induction over $m$. \end{proof}

 Recall that a function $q$ is \emph{quasiplurisubharmonic (qpsh)} if it is of the form $q=u+a$, where $u$ is psh and $a$ is smooth.
 We say that the qpsh function $q$ has \emph{analytic singularities} if $u$ has analytic singularities.
 The \emph{unbounded locus} of $q$ is defined as the unbounded locus of $u$.